return to Natural Dog Health Remedies

 Artemisinin for Canine Osteosarcoma

-For canine osteosarcoma, recent studies have shown that the herb Artemisinin may be given to dog patients as part of a chemotherapy program.
+For osteosarcoma in dogs, recent studies have shown that the herb Artemisinin may be given to dog patients as part of a chemotherapy program.

 Cancerous cells contain high levels of iron which they need to reproduce their DNA during cell division.
 Artemisinin destroys cells with high iron levels while posing little or no danger to the normal cells.

-Artemisinin should be taken with food; essential fatty acid (e.g. flaxseed oil) can help absorption of the herb.
+Artemisinin should be taken with food, and essential fatty acid (e.g. flaxseed oil) can help absorption of the herb.
 High doses of pancreatic enzymes and CoQ-10 should also be used during Artemisinin therapy.

 References